davidantaki/cs3200-database-design-final-project/README.md

 ## Document any code not working in this section
 * All code works as intended that we know of.
 We did not write tests for our code which we have noted as a future improvement to the robustness of this application.
+However, we did manually validate that all operations work as intended.

 # Future Work
 ## Planned uses of the database
-* For a home user to track their homes energy usage.
-* For a commercial property manager to track their properties' energy usages and costs to give insights into how they could optmize their properties' energy.
+* For a home user or a commercial property manager to track their properties' energy usages and costs to give insights into how they could optmize their properties' energy consumption.
 ## Potential areas for added functionality
 * The ability to see how much energy you used for a specific month compared to national average.